guancio/kth-on-rpi2/rpi2-port/README.md

 directory at the bottom of CMakeLists.txt.

-The test kernels are all meant for use with U-Boot, unless they are suffixed with "-standalone", which means that they should simply replace kernel.img or kernel7.img on a SD card with just the RPi2 firmware.
+The test kernels are all meant for use with U-Boot, unless they are suffixed with "-standalone", which means that the .img file created when compiling should simply replace kernel.img or kernel7.img on a SD card with just the RPi2 firmware.

 boot.scr is a U-Boot boot script which should first be made an image by